This is the updated version of an article about confirming messages examples originally published in October 2021.

 An email can solve this problem.

-If users leave feedback on your product or brand, it’s nice to send a thank-you email with confirmation that their review has been published.
+If users leave feedback on your product or brand, it’s nice to reply with a thank-you email confirming their review has been published.

 Automated confirmation emails are an effortless gesture, really.
 Yet, they will be appreciated by your customers.
 They show them that you value the time they took to share their experience.